redotvideo/revideo/README.md

 use to build entire video editing apps.

-Revideo lets you create video templates in Typescript and deploy an API endpoint to render them with dynamic inputs, and also provides a React player component to provide real-time preview in the browser.
+Revideo lets you create video templates in Typescript and deploy an API endpoint to render them with dynamic inputs.
+It also provides a React player component to preview changes in the browser in real-time.
 If you want to learn more, you can check out our [docs](https://docs.re.video/), our [examples repository](https://github.com/redotvideo/revideo-examples), and join our [Discord server](https://discord.com/invite/MVJsrqjy3j).

 #### News 🔥

-- [05/21/2024] We have released an
+- [05/21/2024] We released an
   [example](https://github.com/redotvideo/revideo-examples/tree/main/google-cloud-run-parallelized)
   on how to parallelize rendering jobs with Google Cloud Functions
 - [05/20/2024] We have a [new website](https://re.video/)!